jatofg/nawa/docs/environment.md

 You can also try to set the expiry date to a date in the past, which might delete the cookie in some browsers.

-## Setting HTTP status and headers
+## Setting HTTP status and response headers

 To set the HTTP status, e.g. to 404 ("Not found"), use
 `connection.setStatus(uint status)` (`nawa::Connection::setStatus()`).

-HTTP headers can be set via `connection.setHeader(string key, string value)` (`nawa::Connection::setHeader()`), and unset via `connection.unsetHeader(string key)` (`nawa::Connection::unsetHeader()`).
+HTTP response headers can be set via `connection.setHeader(string key, string value)` (`nawa::Connection::setHeader()`), and unset via `connection.unsetHeader(string key)` (`nawa::Connection::unsetHeader()`).